fafpinheiro/TrafficDemo/README.md

 # TrafficDemo

-This project consistes on a 3d city with dimensions of 30x30 Unity units.
+This project consists of a 3D city with dimensions of 30x30 Unity units.

-The city is pre-loaded with some assets already in place, and the objective of the game is to select some objects and place them on the board in order to build a more habitable city.
+The city is pre-loaded with some assets already in place.
+The objective of the game is to select objects and place them on the board to build a more habitable city.

-Between those objects exist one that is a black hole, be carefull with this one...
-It can make real and big damages to your city.
+Between those objects, exists one, that is a black hole, be carefull with this one...
+It can cause serious damage to your city!

 How to play:

-As already said, the game starts with a board, whitch represents the playable area, with some vegetation, buildings and roads already in place.
+As mentioned before, the game starts with a board representing the playable area, with some vegetation, buildings and roads already in place.
-Now as the player you have at your disposal an interface with some of those objects that by being selected can be added to your personalized city.
+Now, as the player, you have an interface with some of those objects, that by being selected allows you to add them into your personalized city.
-In addition and to make it more interesting you can also place a black hole, that after being placed it applies a strong gravity force in the objects in the city and enventually absorve them.
+To make things more interesting, you can also place a black hole.
+By being placed, it generates a strong gravitational force that pulls objects toward it and eventually absorbs them.

 - Controls:
     - Move the camera forward and backwards: W and S;